Posted on

 Beyond school time

-• People in the local area calling them names
+• People in the local area are calling them names

-• People in the local area ignoring them
+• People in the local area are ignoring them

 • Violent physical contact by people in the local area